PERIOD (TITIK)

 Benar: Looking for help, the man fell on his knees to beg.
 (Participial phrase)

-Benar: To raise enough money in time, Mary had to issue stock in her business.
+Benar: To raise enough money in time, Mary had to issue

 (The infinitive phrase is used as a modifier)